 10. There are three official languages recognized in Scotland

 Can you guess what they are?
 Probably not.
 The first is English, the second is Scots, and the third is Gaelic (or Scottish Gaelic).
 English is self-explanatory.
 Scots is an indigenous language of Scotland thought to be an ancient variety of English and is spoken by around 1.5 million people in Scotland.
-Gaelic is spoken by only around 87,000 people.
+Only around 87,000 people speak Gaelic.

 11. College is free in Scotland

-This fact about Scotland might make you feel pretty bad about how much your parents saved for your college fees.
+This is one of those fun facts about Scotland that might make you feel pretty bad about how much your parents saved for your college fees.
 Or the hoops you have to jump through to get a scholarship.
 Yessirree, higher education in Scotland is free.
 And there are some fantastic universities to boot, like St. Andrews – which is where Prince William went, for example.

 12. Bagpipes are from Scotland

 Used in poignant occasions across Britain and in military parades, bagpipes are a pretty big deal in the UK.
 They’re from Scotland and are first mentioned in text in the 1400s.
 They’re thought, however, to originate elsewhere, being evidenced in ancient Roman texts.
 The jury’s out on this one.